Wizards have no answer for Raptors’ Pascal Siakam, suffer third loss in four games

 The Wizards lost their second straight and for the third time in four games by taking a 102-90 defeat against the Raptors.
-They followed one of their worst games of the season Friday — a 116-101 home loss to the Cleveland Cavaliers — with an ugly first half that put them in a hole too deep to climb out of.
+They followed one of their worst games of the season — Friday’s 116-101 home loss to the Cleveland Cavaliers — with an ugly first half that put them in a hole too deep to climb out of.

 Siakam put up 31 points, falling one shy of his season high, while adding six rebounds and three assists.
 He had 17 points on 7-for-7 shooting in the second quarter alone as Toronto went into halftime with a 63-42 lead.

 The Wizards scored just 12 points in the first quarter, their fewest in a quarter this season.
 The offense picked up in the second, but the Raptors scored 40 points to erase any advantage.
+Guard Kentavious Caldwell-Pope decried a “lazy mentality” for the slow starts.

+“[Siakam is] a really good player,” Coach Wes Unseld Jr. said.
+“Second half we tried to minimize switching on certain guys.
+The bottom line, 12-point first quarter, puts you in a hole for us offensively.
+Second quarter, they got going.
+Scored 40 points. ...
+From those two quarters alone, there’s the game.”

+Unseld said the Wizards need to limit empty possessions; he believes pressure seems to mount on his players when shots aren’t falling and, in turn, they start to press.

 Chris Boucher finished with 14 points off the bench for Toronto, and Precious Achiuwa had 10 points and 14 rebounds.

-Kentavious Caldwell-Pope was the lone bright spot for the Wizards: He had 26 points on 8-for-9 shooting (including 4 for 4 from three-point range) after getting hot in the second half.
+Caldwell-Pope was the lone bright spot for the Wizards: He had 26 points on 8-for-9 shooting (including 4 for 4 from three-point range) after getting hot in the second half.
 Bradley Beal was Washington’s only other player in double figures with 14.

+“Just taking my shots,” Caldwell-Pope said.
+“Being comfortable.
+Taking what the defense is giving me.
+Just playing within the flow of the game.
+Just wanted to go out tonight and just play basketball.
+Last game I had a lot going on with the refs.
+I know that takes me out of my game and it hurts my team.
+So tonight I tried to just really focus on myself and get the job done.”

 Here is what to know about Sunday’s game: